aronbeke/intelli-membrane/README.md

 python model_predict.py

 command, which performs rejection prediction for the inputs in example/prediction_input.csv, producing an example/prediction_output.csv file with the predicted rejection values.

+The OSN Catalyst is available in the osncat.csv file.